Course and Schedule Questions

 How do I choose my Physical Education classes?

 Physical Education (PE) classes are offered in two sessions allowing students the opportunity to participate in two different sports.

-At the start of Summer School and again mid-way through the session, students will select their PE classes.
+You will choose your sports as part of the online application process.
 Every summer our PE department offers a variety of sports.
 The options vary from year to year, but examples of past choices include: basketball, soccer, squash, swimming, tennis, water polo, track, and yoga.